 Our trained specialists follow a multidisciplinary approach to wound healing.
 After an initial evaluation, each patient receives a comprehensive, individualized plan designed to help heal these complicated wounds.
 We work to address the underlying cause of the problem, control infection and improve the overall health of our patients.
 We are committed to providing care with dignity and respect, and we focus on the whole person by considering your physical and emotional needs, because we know these are integral parts of the healing process.
 Our staff will coordinate your care with your primary care physician to ensure your overall well-being.

 - Hyperbaric Oxygen Therapy

-At St. Luke’s Medical Center, we offer state-of-the-art hyperbaric oxygen therapy to help heal wounds.
+At St. Luke’s Medical Center, we offer hyperbaric oxygen therapy to help heal wounds.
 Over the course of several treatments, many patients achieve wound healing that is not otherwise possible using other methods.

 - Specialty Wound Dressings

 Medicines and dressings can sometimes encourage wounds to close and heal.

 The removal of dead tissue around the wound, or debridement, is often needed to clean the wound and promote healing.

 Antibiotics are often used, even if an infection is not clearly present.
 This is done to prevent an infection.
 Usually antibiotics are administered for 4-6 weeks.

 Keeping pressure off of foot ulcers promotes healing.
 Sometimes special casts or boots are placed on the foot to "off-load" pressure from the ulcer.